koczadly/csgo-gsi/README.md

-# Java library for retrieving game state information from Counter-Strike: Global Offensive
+## Java library for retrieving game state information from Counter-Strike: Global Offensive

+Work in progress.